rust-lang/rust/text/0000-macro-future-proofing.md

            continue, else, reject.

-This algorithm should be run on every matcher in every `macro_rules` invocation.
+This algorithm should be run on every matcher in every `macro_rules` invocation, with `F` as `EOF`.
 If it rejects a matcher, an error should be emitted and compilation should not complete.

 The current legal fragment specifiers are: `item`, `block`, `stmt`, `pat`, `expr`, `ty`, `ident`, `path`, `meta`, and `tt`.